 Clinical Academic Groups (CAGs) bring together clinical services, research, education and training to offer care and treatment, based upon reliable research evidence that it works.
 One of the main aims of CAGs is to help us become better and faster at using the latest research to improve the care and treatment we provide.
 CAGS also provide high quality teaching for the next generation of clinical staff and scientists.

 King's College London, Guy's and St Thomas' and King's College Hospitals NHS Foundation Trusts work with King's Health Partners, the Academic Health Sciences Centre (AHSC) to support the CAGs.

-In addition to Psychosis, the CAGs cover the following areas:
+The CAGs cover the following areas:

 - Child and Adolescent Mental Health Services

 - Mood, Anxiety and Personality